t-kulmburg/Ontology-Browser/NOTES.md

 - drucken von library/entity/etc oder als pdf speichern etc

 # NOTES

-I found another possible Issue:

-If we for example have a "Robot" entity where we have 4 instances (example via 1:4 relation Env:Robot)- I think it is currently not possible to construct a constraint that all 4 robots cannot be in the same position, without also creating constraints like "Robot_1_Position_x != Robot_1_Position_x" that are always false.

 java -jar target/OntologyBrowser-1.5.jar data/MobileRobot.json "Mobile Robot" "Mobile Robot" "RobotEnvironment" data/inputModel.txt java -jar target/OntologyBrowser-1.5.jar data/robot_ontology_ex.json "Publication Ontologies" "QRS 2025" data/inputModel.txt